|

 stand out most:

+We include these four wrecks in most Wreck Diving Programmes.
 Of course there are many other wrecks in PNG.
 There are three

 vessels at Wewak along with numerous aircraft, Rabaul even after